 The project's research has informed recommendations to mainstream news industry and those concerned with media policy.
 Our work is cited extensively in the Parliamentary Select Committee Report on Media Ownership 2008 as well as in the Ofcom Report on the BSkyB/News Corp buyout.
 We have given evidence, both written and oral, to different phases of the Leveson Inquiry.

 Our research has also had a direct outcome.
-We set up the East London Lines News – a successful local community news website run out of the Media and Communications department.
+We set up Eastlondonlines – a successful local community news website run out of the Department of Media, Communications and Cultural Studies.
 We also made recommendations for a more collaborative relationship to develop between news organizations and civil society associations.
-For further information about our activities please see the project outputs page.

-Professor James Curran gave a plenary keynote address ‘Mickey Mouse Squeaks Back’ to the ‘Spaces and Places of Culture’ Annual Conference of the Media, Communication and Cultural Studies Association (MECCSA) On 11 January 2013, in Derry/Londonderry.
-His address can be viewed along with that of Terry Eagleton.
+On 11th January 2013, Professor James Curran gave a plenary keynote address to the ‘Spaces and Places of Culture’ Annual Conference of the Media, Communication and Cultural Studies Association (MECCSA) in Derry/Londonderry.
+His address was entitled 'Mickey Mouse Squeaks Back'.
+It can be viewed online, along with the address of the other speaker, Terry Eagleton.